Canadian Sanctions Related to Central African Republic

 - supplies of small arms and other related equipment intended solely for international patrols defending against poaching, smuggling, and other illegal activities; and

-- supplies of arms and related material to CAR security forces for the support of or use in security sector reform.
+- supplies of non-lethal military equipment and technical assistance, arms and related material to CAR security forces intended solely for the support of or use in the CAR’s security sector reform.

 On December 5, 2013, acting under Chapter VII of the Charter of the United Nations, the United Nations Security Council adopted Resolution 2127 (2013), imposing an arms embargo against the Central African Republic.
 On January 28, 2014, the Security Council also adopted Resolution 2134 (2014), which imposed a travel ban and asset freeze on individuals or entities designated by the Committee of the Security Council (the 2127 Committee) established under paragraph 57 of Security Council Resolution 2127 (2013).